Keratoconus Treatment in Ayurveda

 Consult for your disease now

 Based on the symptoms of keratoconus, this is related to vataja timira.
 Vata is responsible for this disease.
 This dosha gets aggravated in this vata condition.
-Cornea is the site of vata dosha (i.e. why it is rich in nerve supply and no blood supply).
-Vitiated vata dosha alters the shape of cornea making it thinner in the center, giving it a conical shape.
+The cornea is the site of vata dosha (i.e. why it is rich in nerve supply and no blood supply).
+Vitiated Vata dosha alters the shape of cornea making it thinner in the center, giving it a conical shape.
 There are certain ayurvedic formulations and therapies available here at Prakash Nethralaya, that has shown the positive effects to handle this condition.

-According to Ayurveda, the keratoconus symptoms can be minimized with nethradhara, nasya, tharpana, Virechana and shirodhara.
+According to Ayurveda, the keratoconus symptoms can be minimized with nethradhara, nasya, tharpana, Virechana, and Shirodhara.

-Keratoconus is a vision disorder that occurs when the normal round cornea becomes thin and irregular shaped.
+Keratoconus is a vision disorder that occurs when the normally round cornea becomes thin and irregular shaped.
 It is an eye disorder characterized by progressive thinning and changes in the shape of the cornea.
-Affected individuals can develop blurred or distorted vision, sensitivity to light, and other vision problems.
+Affected individuals can develop a blurred or distorted vision, sensitivity to light, and other vision problems.
 It often begins at puberty and mostly is seen in teenagers or adults.
-One factor known to contribute to progression of keratoconus is eye rubbing.
-This abnormal shape of cornea prevents the light entering the eye from being focused correctly on the retina and causes distortion of vision.
+One factor known to contribute to the progression of keratoconus is eye rubbing.
+This abnormal shape of cornea prevents the light from entering the eye from being focused correctly on the retina and causes distortion of vision.